Marketo vs Salesforce

 ZoomInfo brings the data and signal layer that makes ABM work.
 Buyer Intent data tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
 Guided Intent, exclusive to ZoomInfo, identifies topics historically correlated with deal success rather than requiring manual topic selection.
 ZoomInfo Marketing's native DSP deploys display ads based on 300+ company attributes, and FormComplete reduces forms to a single field while auto-appending verified data.
 Smartsheet reported a 40%+ increase in form fills, 84% increase in MQLs, and 59% increase in win rate after implementing FormComplete.

-ZoomInfo was named a Gartner Magic Quadrant Leader for ABM Platforms for the second consecutive year in 2025 and earned 133 No. 1 rankings on G2 across categories including Sales Intelligence, Buyer Intent, Data Quality, and Account Data Management.
+ZoomInfo was named a Gartner Magic Quadrant Leader for ABM Platforms for the second consecutive year in 2025 and earned 133 No. 1 G2 rankings across categories including Sales Intelligence, Buyer Intent, Data Quality, and Account Data Management.
+ZoomInfo was also named a Forrester Wave Leader for Intent Data Providers (Q1 2025) with highest possible scores across eight criteria.

 For teams running ABM through Marketo or Salesforce, ZoomInfo provides the verified contact data, intent signals, and buying group intelligence that determine whether those campaigns reach the right people at the right time.